hytechclub/hytechclub.github.io/Spring2024FormerStudents.md

 We may recommend students retake a course to ensure all students fully understand what they are learning.
 It may also be recommended that students take an online assessment to gauge whether or not they are ready to move on to the next class.
 We are truly invested in making sure you have a valuable experience in Hy-Tech Club, and hope you feel we are setting you up for success.
 If you have any questions regarding your course placement for this semester, please do not hesitate to send us an e-mail at **[techoutreach@hyland.com](mailto:techoutreach@hyland.com)**.

-### Required Resources for Virtual Students
+## Required Resources for Virtual Students
-In order to successfully participate in Virtual Hy-Tech Club, students must have access to the following:
+In order to successfully participate in Hy-Tech Club virtually, students must have access to the following:

 - **Internet**
 - **Laptop, desktop PC or Chromebook**